 British Business Bank regional programmes

 The British Business Bank works alongside Local Enterprise Partnerships (LEPs) in the North of England, the Midlands and the Cornwall and Isles of Scilly to deliver three regional development programmes:

 - Cornwall and Isles of Scilly Fund (CIOSIF)

 UK Export Finance (UKEF) does not lend directly to businesses.
 Instead, through its Export Working Capital Scheme, it supports businesses that have been unable to secure finance to export their product or goods.

 UKEF provides guarantees to lenders to reduce their risk and increase their appetite to lending.

 Start Up Loans is a government-backed scheme designed to help individuals start or grow a business.

-They’re unsecured, personal loans, so you do not need to use any assets as security or provide a personal guarantor either, however you are personally liable to repay the loan amount.
+- unsecured — so you don’t need to use any assets as security or provide a personal guarantor

 - personal loans — which means you’re personally liable for repaying the amount you’ve borrowed